nadzyah/seatre/README.md

-# hackme
+# Hack Me

-A collection of scripts that implement different network attacks.
-For information purposes only
+A collection of scripts that implement different network attacks. **For information purposes only**